natdan/py-speccy/README.md

 original ZX Spectrum 48k for development and debugging purposes.

-With code entirely made in Python it might not achieve full 100% speed on single core on every machine, but idea is to have fully accessible Z80 emulation along with correct memory contention timings.
+With code entirely made in Python it might not achieve full 100% speed on a single core on every machine, but idea is to have fully accessible Z80 emulation along with correct memory contention timings.
 As such it is ideal for reasearch and development for this platform.